On the Security of Semi Device Independent QKD protocols: Device controlling attacks

 \section{Device controlling attacks}

-In papers \cite{lydersen2010hacking,Makarow4} authors gave a simple description of the blinding attacks based on detection efficiency loophole.
-They also experimentally showed that the idea can be successfully implemented for various protocols.
-Assume that Eve has perfect detectors while Bob's have $50\%$ efficiency.
-Eve intercepts the signal sent form Alice to Bob who are communicating via BB84 setup and measures it.
-After that Eve encodes her detection results into specially tailored bright pulse of light and resends it to Bob.
-Because of physical properties of the signal and his detectors Bob will only have a detection result if his measurement is in the same basis as Eve's.
-It means that detectors used by Bob will work with 100$\%$ efficiency if Eve's and Bob's settings are the same and will not work at all in the other case.
-On average detectors will work with 50$\%$ efficiency which does not cause any suspicions.
-After the raw key exchange, Bob and Eve have identical bit values and basis choices which after sifting, error correction and privacy amplification made by classical communication allows her to get the identical final key.
-This is how Eve, by active control of a detector used by Bob can secretly learn exchanged key.
-More about that type o control can be found in \cite{Makarov3}.
+In \cite{lydersen2010hacking,Makarow4}, the authors gave a simple description of the device controlling attacks based on the detection efficiency loophole and experimentally demonstrated the same.
+Assuming that Eve has perfect detectors while Bob's detectors have an average efficiency of $50\%$.
+Eve intercepts the signal sent from Alice to Bob as a part of the BB84 protocol and measures it.
+Following which Eve encodes her detection results into specially tailored bright pulse of light and resends it to Bob.
+Because of the physical properties of the signal and the physical implementation of Bob's detectors, Bob obtains an outcome only if he measures in the same basis as Eve.
+This implies that Bob's detectors work perfectly (with 100$\%$ efficiency) conditioned on the even that Eve's and Bob's settings are the same and not work at all otherwise.
+On an average Bob's detectors work with $50\%$ efficiency which does not raise any suspicions.
+After the raw key exchange, Bob and Eve have identical bit values and basis choices which after sifting, error correction and privacy amplification made via classical communication allows Eve to get the identical final key as Alice and Bob.
+In this way Eve, by active control of Bob's detectors can secretly learn the exchanged key.
+More about this type of control can be found in \cite{Makarov3}.

 In \cite{mAlice} a different approach is presented.
 Here Eve apart from exploiting her possibility of interfering during the calibration of Alice's device introduces a slight modification in it.